Home » Madrid » Monastery of las Descalzas Reales Tickets

 What is Monastery of las Descalzas Reales?

-The Monastery of las Descalzas Reales is a convent that was founded in the 16th century in Madrid, Spain.
+The Monastery of las Descalzas Reales is a convent founded in the 16th century in Madrid, Spain.

 What is the historical significance of the Monastery of las Descalzas Reales Madrid?

-Founded by Joanna of Austria, the Monastery of las Descalzas Reales was originally intended to be a palace for her mother, but Joanna decided to turn it into a convent instead.
+Joanna of Austria founded the Monastery of las Descalzas Reales, originally intended to be a palace for her mother.
+Still, Joanna decided to turn it into a convent instead.

 What kind of architecture can I see at the Monastery of las Descalzas Reales Madrid?

-What can I see on a tour of the Monastery of las Descalzas Reales?
+What can I see on a Monastery of las Descalzas Reales tour?

 Is the Monastery of las Descalzas Reales Madrid open to the public?